Cattlemen’s Days TETWP Pink in the Rink

 PINK IN THE RINK WOMEN’S HOCKEY TOURNAMENT

-Every dollar we raise from this tournament goes to the Friends of Pink Program which is designated for financial assistance to individuals to assist with medical expenses, living expenses, travel expenses, house cleaning, lodging, etc. Since 2015, TETWP has granted $160,000.00 to individuals needing financial help while going through breast cancer.
+Every dollar we raise from this tournament goes to the Friends of Pink Program which is designated for financial assistance to individuals to assist with medical expenses, living expenses, travel expenses, house cleaning, lodging, etc. $190,000 has been granted since 2015 through the Friends of Pink program to help individuals in the Gunnison Valley who were impacted financially due to a breast cancer diagnosis (lost wages, travel expenses for treatment, etc).
 It is a tremendous relief of stress for these local women we are helping so they can focus on kicking cancer’s butt!

 There are lots of ways to participate!
 Enter as a player, cheer for your favorite team, play Chuck-a-Puck, and come to the Pretty in Pink Dance.
 Players enter the tournament as an individual and we put together well-balanced teams of 10 or 12 ladies (based on self-ability rankings).
 Play with friends you know and meet some new ones!